 Agreeing to Serve as Custodian

-Before anyone can serve as a qualified custodian, they must execute a written statement affirmatively agreeing to take on that role.
-This written agreement can itself be signed electronically and maintained as an electronic record.
+Before anyone can serve as a qualified custodian, they must sign a written statement.
+This statement confirms they agree to take on the role.
+It can be signed electronically and stored as an electronic record.

 A person shall execute a written statement affirmatively agreeing to serve as the qualified custodian of an electronic will before the person may serve as a qualified custodian.
 The written statement may be executed by an electronic signature and maintained as an electronic record.

 A.R.S. § 14-2521(A)This is not a casual arrangement.
-The agreement creates a formal obligation.
-The custodian holds the electronic will as a bailee, meaning the will remains the property of the testator, not the custodian.
-This distinction matters if the custodian's own business or assets face legal issues.
+The agreement creates a formal duty.
+The custodian holds the will as a bailee.
+This means the will remains the testator's property, not the custodian's.

 Stepping Down: Two Paths

 A custodian cannot simply walk away.
-Arizona law provides two procedures depending on whether a successor custodian has been identified.
+The law provides two paths, depending on whether a successor has been named.

-The testator can also replace the custodian directly by designating a successor in a writing executed with the same formalities required for the electronic will itself.
-Once the successor agrees to serve, the outgoing custodian must transfer the electronic record and the chain-of-custody affidavit.
+The testator can also replace the custodian directly.
+They do so by naming a successor in a writing that meets the same requirements as the electronic will.
+Once the successor agrees to serve, the outgoing custodian must transfer the record and the affidavit.